Become a Referee

 I’m a novice referee and would like to become a Society referee – what should I do next?

 Provided you are aged over 14 we would be very keen to hear from you.

-We ask that you complete our Application for Referee Membership form, but do please contact our Recruitment Officer, David Yates, at email@example.com beforehand.
+We ask that, if you are aged 18 or over, you complete and return our Application for Referee Membership form, but do please contact our Recruitment Officer, David Yates, at firstname.lastname@example.org beforehand.
 He will be very happy to have a chat and answer any questions you may have before setting you on the path towards becoming a member.

 At this stage you will be a provisional member and will yet to have been allocated a grade.

 You will also be given password-controlled access to “Who’s the Ref” (WTR) the RFU-approved online application that we use for recording all members’ details and availability and for appointing referees, assistant referees and match observers to games.

 A key requirement for full membership is that you will have to attend and pass the RFU ERRA Level 2 (New Referee) course.
 This is run over two days, usually a fortnight apart.

 If you are aged under 18, we ask that you and your parent /guardian complete and return our Membership Application Form for Young Match Officials.
 The Society has put in place specific arrangements for those aspiring referees under 18 years old to provide them with the necessary support and to ensure safeguarding matters are addressed.
 Details of these arrangements will be explained to you and your parent/guardian once you have joined as a Young Match Official member.